๐ŸฅจIntro to Ethnic Studies

 The Model Minority Myth

-• Weaponized success narratives hold up Asian American achievement to delegitimize other groups' claims of discrimination—"if they can succeed, why can't you?"—pitting marginalized communities against each other
+• Weaponized success narratives hold up Asian American achievement to delegitimize other groups' claims of discrimination: "if they can succeed, why can't you?"
+This pits marginalized communities against each other.

-• Internal diversity erasure ignores vast disparities within Asian American communities; Southeast Asian refugees, Pacific Islanders, and recent immigrants often face poverty and discrimination invisible in aggregate statistics
+• Internal diversity erasure ignores vast disparities within Asian American communities.
+Southeast Asian refugees, Pacific Islanders, and recent immigrants often face poverty and discrimination that become invisible when lumped into aggregate statistics.

 • Psychological burden creates pressure to conform to success expectations while discouraging discussion of mental health struggles, discrimination experiences, or structural barriers